CricketBr/Crickets-Shorthand-Site/cr-shorthand-course.md

 Choose a speed that usually allows for just under 95% accuracy.
 If you regularly achieve over 95% on the first dictation, increase the starting speed.

-If your first attempt is below 90% accuracy, repeat this speed once, but do not repeat any other speeds.

-20wpm for 1 minute is suitable for your very first dictation ever.
+20wpm for 1 minute is suitable for your first-ever dictation.
 Your writing will be horrible, but will improve quickly as you get used to the process.
 After your first hour of dictation, do not repeat any speeds but the first.

+If your first attempt is below 90% accuracy, then go down by 10wpm and try again.

 Most teachers do not clarify whether a 1-minute passage is 1-minute at the initial speed or the final speed.
 Use the average and don't worry about it.
 The relative difference will shrink as your speed increases.

 Remember to correct your work and practice difficult sections after each dictation.

-Swem recommends that your first dictation of each passage be so fast you can barely manage with great effort.
+Swem recommends beginning each passage so fast you can barely manage with great effort.
 I don't think that does any good until you know the theory well.

 ### Faster Dictation

 Increase the speed by 10wpm, make corrections, and increase speed again until you are down to 90% accuracy.
 This is your overshoot speed.
-It will force your hand to go faster for the easy parts, and show you which parts need attention, even though they seemed fine at slower speeds.
+It will force your hand to go faster for the easy parts, and show you which parts need attention even though they seemed fine at slower speeds.

-Repeat your first take of a passage only if it was worse than 95% accuracy — readable, not perfect.
-This will only happen right after you increase starting speed.
-Do not repeat any other speeds, except maybe for your first hour of dictation.

 Do your best to keep up and get at least something down for each word.
 (A sentence with one inaccurate word is better than losing the rest of the sentence.
 A hint of a word is better than nothing.)